|

-public class QueryReader
+public final class QueryReader extends Object

 Loads sql queries from a file.
 Storing queries in a file (when the number of queries is greater than 10 or so, is a lot more manageable than embeddding these as strings in the program).